ONCE UPON A TIME

 08.09.2012 – 06.10.2012

-DA: In your new video work “That’s what it’s all about” filmed at the Algemene Rekenkamer, Den Haag, it seems that you embody the structural paradigm of the Aldo van Eyck building by appropriating the elements of overarching architectural construction.
-What is your position within this gesture of displaying and demonstration?
+DA: In your new video work ‘That’s what it’s all about’ (2012, HD video, 4’35”) filmed at the Algemene Rekenkamer, Den Haag, it seems that you embody the structural paradigm of the Aldo van Eyck building by appropriating the elements of its overarching architectural construction.
+What is your position within the gesture of display and demonstration?

 PF: First of all, I was drawn to Aldo van Eyck (Dutch architect, 1918-1999) because of his social architecture and human approach to design.
 I visited the playgrounds he created throughout the 50’s and the Burgerweeshuis in Amsterdam, as well as the Algemene Rekenkamer (Den Haag) where I finally recorded this video.
 I was particularly interested in the disguised playing elements that were used in the architecture.
 Small details that might have been unnoticed unless you start thinking about a way to engage and play with them.
 The Algemene Rekenkamer (Netherlands Court of Audit), in my opinion, is a great example of the ideas that Aldo and his partner Hannie van Eyck have been working on through the years.
 But when dealing with such specific material, a question had to be placed: what was my space in there?
 How could I still find something to do in what is now a landmark of Dutch architecture?
 I was also very worried with not interfering in the natural environment of the building, since it’s used as offices for the Algemene Rekenkamer.